Witiko/doctoral-thesis/main.md

-In 2020 and 2021, we developed two primary math information retrieval systems[^12] using joint token and sentence embeddings of text and math for the *answer retrieval* math information retrieval task of the ARQMath-1 and ARQMath-2 labs:
+In 2020 and 2021, we developed two primary math information retrieval systems[^12] using joint token and sentence embeddings of text and math for the *find answers* task of the ARQMath-1 and ARQMath-2 labs:

 - *MIRMU-SCM* [@novotny2020three, Section 4; @novotny2021ensembling, Section
   3.3], which was based on a soft vector space model with token embeddings from